satansin/FairTQ/README.md

 # Fair Top-k Query on Alpha-Fairness

-This repository contains the code and the [technical report](FairTopK-TechnicalReport.pdf) for the submission "Fair Top-k Query on Alpha-Fairness".
+This repository contains the source code and the [technical report](FairTopK-TechnicalReport.pdf) for the ICDE 2024 paper "Fair Top-k Query on Alpha-Fairness".

 ## Requirements
 - Linux Environment with GCC